mbrucher/AudioTK/README.md

 ## Changelog
 ### 2.3.2
 * Fix initialization indices in Custom IIR and FIR Filters
-* USe gsl::index for loop indices
+* Use gsl::index for loop indices
+* Fix gradient for transistors
+* Enhance interpolation for the gain filter
+* Installation of the third party headers (gsl, simdpp or Eigen)

 ### 2.3.1
 * Fix Python wrappers